How FMCG Brands are Deploying Technology to Streamline their Distribution?

 With the growing demands in both urban and rural areas, the industry was booming but was, and still is, dependent on the FMCG Distribution Network.
 The industry comprises businesses that are responsible for distributing goods in vast quantities all over the country.
 Let’s analyze how this industry survived the transition of the humongous FMCG industry.

-FMCG Distribution Network refers to the process of getting products from manufacturers to consumers in a timely and efficient manner.
-FMCG products are goods that are sold quickly and at a relatively low cost, such as food, beverages, toiletries, and household products.
+FMCG distribution refers to the process of getting products from manufacturers to consumers in a timely and efficient manner.
+FMCG products are goods that get sold fast and at a relatively low cost, such as food, beverages, toiletries, and household products.

-FMCG Distribution Network typically involves a network of intermediaries, including distributors, wholesalers, and retailers, who work together to ensure that products are delivered to the right places at the right time.
-Distributors are responsible for sourcing products from manufacturers and supplying them to wholesalers, who in turn supply them to retailers.
+FMCG distribution network typically involves intermediaries, including super stockists, distributors, wholesalers, and retailers, who work together to ensure that products are delivered to the right place at the right time.
+Distributors are responsible for sourcing products from manufacturers and supplying them to retailers.

-The key to successful FMCG Distribution Network is having an efficient and well-organized supply chain that can handle large volumes of products and respond quickly to changing consumer demand.
+The key to having a successful FMCG distribution model is an efficient and well-organized supply chain that can handle large volumes of products and respond quickly to changing consumer demand.
+While smaller brands go via the multi-brand distributor model, established or enterprise FMCG brands like say Haldiram’s and Jockey can afford to have exclusive super stockists or distributors.

-The population of rural areas of the country heavily outweighs one of the urban areas.
-So, when digital accessibility hit the rural areas, and people were introduced to online shopping, the demand for goods increased exponentially.
-The FMCG industry was slowly expanding into Indian rural areas.
+The population of rural areas of the country heavily outweighs that of the urban areas.
+So, when digital accessibility hit rural areas, people were introduced to online shopping and demand increased exponentially.
+The FMCG industry started expanding into Indian rural areas, which led to an increase in distributors and retailers to better service those regions.

 Network Insights